 gTLDs, which are also called internationalized domain names, are the earliest and most widely used domain names.
-For example, .com is mainly used by commercial entities, .net is originally used by network infrastructures, and .org is originally used by nonprofit organizations.
+For example, .com is used by commercial entities, .net is originally used by network infrastructures, and .org is originally used by nonprofit organizations.

-- Country code top-level domain names (ccTLDs) are domain names assigned to different countries/regions.
-For example, .cn indicates China, .us indicates the United States, .jp indicates Japan, and so on.
+ccTLDs are domain names assigned to different countries/regions.
+For example, .cn indicates China, .us indicates the United States, and .jp indicates Japan.

-- TLDs with two characters (such as .uk and .de) match with official initials for over 250 countries and regions.
-These domain names are called country-code domain names (ccTLDs).
-Each ccTLD has a registration operator that operates ccTLDs in accordance with the local policies.
+TLDs that consist of two characters, such as .uk and .de, correspond to the official abbreviations of more than 250 countries and regions.
+These domain names are called ccTLDs.
+Each ccTLD corresponds to a registry operator that operates ccTLDs in accordance with the local policies.
 For example, the registrant of a ccTLD domain name must be a local resident.